mikemeier/IbrowsSonataAdminAnnotationBundle/README.md

 Known issues
 ============
+### Version 2.2.*

+- When using the @AutoService Annotation you have to clear the cache everytime you make changes on this Annotation (remove/add/edit).
+Reason is that the appDevDebugContainer is fully cached and the CompilerPass cannot register the new changes.

 ### Version 1.1.*

 - Using oneToMany/manyToOne relations produces an "entity not managed" doctrine error.
 Reason is that FormMapper-Annotation per default sets by_reference to false, using @FormMapper(options={"by_reference"=true}) will fix that.